michelemadonna/dotfiles/Readme.md

 - 🛠️ **Other tools**: z, git, duf, wget, htop, and more.

 This quickstart includes the [powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme, which requires a Powerline-compatible font in your terminal to display status glyphs.
-Powerline-compatible fonts include many useful glyphs, including the nice branch icon that the theme in this `.zshrc` uses.
+Powerline-compatible fonts include many useful glyphs.

 In my configuration, I use [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) — a collection of over 20 patched fonts (over 1,700 variations).
 This includes fonts like Droid Sans, Meslo, AnonymousPro, ProFont, Inconsolata, and many more.
 These can be installed with Homebrew: